Brooke van Velden: Employment Relations Amendment Bill

+Road cone tipline

+In early June 2025, the workplace safety agency WorkSafe New Zealand launched a new road cone online tipline.
+As Minister for Workplace Relations and Safety, van Velden said that the new tipline reflected a new shift from "strict enforcement" towards collaboration with businesses and individuals.
+By early June 2025, the hotline had received over 650 reports, with Auckland Transport receiving nearly 200 reports.
+By late July 2025, WorkSafe had received 217 reports, with the majority occurring in the Auckland, Wellington and Canterbury Regions.

+On 19 December 2025, the Government shut down the road cone hotline scheme due to deceasing usage and a low volume of valid complaints.
+The hotline had received about 1,300 notifications over a six-month period and had cost about NZ$150,000.
+While Labour transport spokesperson Tangi Utikere described the road cone hotline as a waste of taxpayer money, van Velden argued "that it gave the public a voice, identified the root causes of concern and clarified WorkSafe's role in temporary traffic management."

+Miscellaneous

 In July 2025, van Velden introduced the Government's proposed online casino legislation, which would introduce 15 licenses for online casinos operating in New Zealand.
 The bill passed its first reading on 15 July with the support of the ruling coalition and the opposition Green parties.
-In September 2025, van Velden confirmed that the Government would introduce a new hours-based sick and holiday leave accrual system for part-time employees and contractors as part of its reform of the Holiday Act.

-Political views
+On 6 May van Velden, as Minister of Internal Affairs, announced that the Government would introduce a citizenship test focusing on the Bill of Rights, voting rights and government structure for prospective New Zealand citizens from mid-2027.

+Retirement

+On 24 March 2026, she announced her retirement from politics and that she wouldn't be running for parliament in the 2026 New Zealand general election.
+She was replaced as Deputy Leader of ACT by Nicole McKee on 28 June 2026.

+Views and positions

 Van Velden has stated her reasons for entering politics are to reduce generational debt, improve housing affordability, and provide better mental health for all.
 She supported the End of Life Choice Bill based on her belief in freedom of choice.
 In a debate about legalising cannabis, van Velden said that she had smoked it before.
 She was formerly a Green Party voter but switched to supporting ACT while studying economics and international trade at the University of Auckland.